sprkweb/tarona/CONTRIBUTING.md

 central entities' parts.

-When action is started, landscape with its content is converted into simplier format and sent to front-end.
+When action is started, landscape with its content is converted into a simplier format and sent to the front-end.

 # Maintenance
 ## Some statements